telugupallavi/VISION_BASED_ATTENDANCE_SYSTEM/README.md

-# Vision Based Contactless Attendance System Using Facial Mesh and Iris Landmark Analysis (2026 Optimized)
+# Vision Based Contactless Attendance System Using Facial Mesh and Iris Landmark Analysis

 This project implements a Vision Based Attendance System using Face Recognition and Liveness Detection.
 It automatically identifies registered students and marks their attendance.